modio/modio-docs/public/en-us/game-integration/restapi/getting-started/restapi-introduction.md

 slug: /restapi/introduction
 ---

-# mod.io API v1
+# REST API

 Using the mod.io REST API requires you to have an __API key__.
-If you are a game developer, you can access the API key for any game you are an administrator of via the [mod.io library dashboard](https://mod.io/library), or you can add a [new game here](https://mod.io/g/add).
+If you are a game developer, you can access the API key for any game you are an administrator of via the [My Content](https://mod.io/content) page, or you can add a [new game here](https://mod.io/g/add).
 If you are a user working on tools, sites and plugins, you can access an API key for [your user account here](https://mod.io/me/access).
 You should also copy the __API path__, as all games and users get a unique URL to use when making requests to API endpoints:

 - Games API path: `https://g-{your-game-id}.modapi.io/v1`
 - Users API path: `https://u-{your-user-id}.modapi.io/v1`